oci-hpc/oci-hpc-runbook-StarCCM/README.md

 ## Connecting all compute node

 Each compute node needs to be able to talk to each compute node.
 SSH communication works but RSM has some issue if you don't have each host in the known host file.
-If you used terraform, the headnode contains a file with all the ip address of the compute nodes.
-If not, you can compute it using the CIDR block of you private subnet
+You can compute it using the CIDR block of you private subnet.
+If you used terraform to create the cluster, this step has already happened.

 ```
 sudo yum install -y nmap